-The Vanwall was so much faster than the Lancia/Ferrari and the Maserati that Schll had to overtake Moss and Collins on the over-run going into the south banking.
+- The Vanwall was so much faster than the Lancia/Ferrari and the Maserati that Schell had to overtake Moss and Collins on the over-run going into the south banking.

-The new Maserati was handling superbly in the soul h turn of the road circuit, and was visibly faster than all its competitors.
+- The new Maserati was handling superbly in the south turn of the road circuit, and was visibly faster than all its competitors.

 MONZA POST MORTEM